codatio/codat-docs/docs/underwriting/uw-decision.md

 ### <input type="checkbox" unchecked/> See how we fetch financial data

 Codat supports the automatic loan decision-making by providing the data required to calculate the ratios described previously.
-To fetch the required data, we use Assess' [Enhanced Profit and Loss](https://docs.codat.io/assess-api#/operations/get-data-companies-companyId-connections-connectionId-assess-enhancedProfitAndLoss) and [Enhanced Balance Sheet](https://docs.codat.io/assess-api#/operations/get-data-companies-companyId-connections-connectionId-assess-enhancedBalanceSheet) endpoints for analysis:
+To fetch the required data, we use Assess' [Enhanced Profit and Loss](https://docs.codat.io/assess-api#/operations/get-data-companies-companyId-connections-connectionId-assess-enhancedProfitAndLoss) and [Enhanced Balance Sheet](https://docs.codat.io/assess-api#/operations/get-data-companies-companyId-connections-connectionId-assess-enhancedBalanceSheet) endpoints for analysis.
+The `{companyId}` used in the endpoint call is the same `id` as previously returned by the `/applications/start` endpoint.

 ```html
 GET https://api.codat.io/data/companies/{companyId}/connections/{connectionId}/assess/enhancedProfitAndLoss